Trump's travel bans spook some students, fan fears of broader chill

 "Let me put it this way: I will be more careful to not miss networking opportunities with people from Toronto and London."

-With reporting by Solarina Ho and Alastair Sharp in Toronto and Yeganeh Torbati in Washington
+With reporting by Solarina Ho and Alastair Sharp in Toronto and Yeganeh Torbati in Washington; Editing by Peter Henderson and Tomasz Janowski